Solano County: Listening, Learning, and Investing in a Community Long Overlooked

 Magic Cabinet’s model wasn’t built with rural, underinvested communities in mind.
 It was designed for regions with a dense network of nonprofits, where budget size could serve as a rough indicator of readiness.
 Solano County’s nonprofit ecosystem flipped that logic on its head.

 Although these numbers weren’t known to us at the time, after speaking with nonprofit and community leaders, it was clear that we needed a change in our approach.
-Tiffany Johnson, our Chief Strategy Officer, described how we lowered budget thresholds, brought in capacity consultants, and restructured our approach for our first engagement in Solano County.
+Tiffany Johnson, Magic Cabinet’s Chief Strategy Officer, shared how we lowered budget thresholds, brought in capacity consultants, and restructured our approach for our first engagement in Solano County.

 As a new funder in Solano County, community leaders and nonprofits in the region were understandably unsure of our intentions.
-Through research and dialogue, we uncovered several community-based organizations that were doing innovative work.
+Through research and dialogue, we identified several community-based organizations doing innovative work.
 So we adjusted our approach to better meet the needs of Solano County nonprofits and lay the groundwork for future investment.

 Solano’s Future: A Bigger Pie